BretStateham/headlesspi/README.md

 At this point you can connect to your pi only from a computer that is attached using the USB to Serial cable.
 If you want to connect to your pi over the network, you will need to enable ssh and/or vnc on the pi.

 1. Ensure you are connected to your Pi over the USB to Serial cable in and logged in as described above.

 1. From the command prompt run the following two commands to enable ssh & vnc (or optionally run just the command for the interface you want to enable )

     > **Note**: You can also enable the interfaces interactively by just running `sudo raspi-config`, navigating to `5 Interfacing Options` and iteratively selecting and enabling each interface.
 The commands below just allow you to do it more directly and without any manual interaction required.
 See the [raspi-config source code](https://github.com/raspberrypi-ui/rc_gui/blob/master/src/rc_gui.c#L23-L70) for other possible commands:

     ```bash
-    # Enable the ssh interface on the pi
+    # Enable the ssh and vnc interfaces on the pi
     # The "0" means "enable".
 "1" would mean "disable"
     sudo raspi-config nonint do_ssh 0

-    # Enable the ssh interface on the pi
-    # The "0" means "enable".
-"1" would mean "disable"
     sudo raspi-config nonint do_vnc 0
     ```
 1. You can optionally choose to enable other interfaces now as well, or as mentioned you can interactively run `sudo raspi-config` to configure other options like `Hostname`, `Localization Options`, `Interfacing Options` and more.

     ```bash
     # Enable the ssh camera, i2c and spi interfaces